alessandrosangalli/test-essays/README.md

 # test-essays

+Test coverage targets are bad because:
+1 - Unit testing is not "the more the better"
+2 - Unnecessary and poorly written tests generate unnecessary cost

 Tests are not a free resource.
 It is not possible to say a percentage of correct code coverage for a system, when you force people to write tests to achieve a goal you have the following expense:

 Time spent writing test that does not add value